 You might also ask, “Can I comply with one of the requirements first then delay the others?”
 The answer is yes but know that there is a specified time limit between registrations across the different agencies.
 If you don’t meet that time limit, you may need to redo a registration.

 2. How long does it take to completely register my franchise business?

 It takes roughly anywhere from two weeks to two months.
 For business name registration, the DTI registration is generally fast (usually less than a day).
 However, SEC registration takes time as they need to review your articles and by-laws.
 Applications can be rejected due to the business name, nature of business, and the other details in your articles.
 Your application will need more time if they need to be revised.

 BIR registration takes about one to three days, depending on the availability of the officers.
 Lastly, the business permit may take anywhere from one day to two weeks.
 As per requirements, your location needs to be checked by the sanitary and fire departments.
 That process may take time depending on their availability.

 3. Do I need to register my employees under SSS, PhilHealth & PagIBIG?

 Yes, part of the legal requirements of Philippine businesses is to register your employees with the SSS, PhilHealth, and PagIBIG.
 You also need to prepare BIR’s withholding tax form for your employees’ income taxes.
 Note that you need to file this whether you have employees or not.

 4. I am a novice in franchising a business.
 Can I opt not to register?

 No, all businesses are required to register.
-In fact, your franchisor might not even accept your franchise application if you don’t have a registered business.
+Your franchisor might not accept your franchise application if you don’t have a registered business.
 The same can be said for your lessor.